Skip to main content

 Less Info

-This social ride is one of the Thursday evening Tenleytown DC meet-ups and is a 12 mile loop through Tenleytown and Chevy Chase.
-The route for this evening is relatively flat with a couple of pesky hills out and back coming to almost 900 feet total of climbing, mostly on quiet residential streets and car-less Rock Creek Park.
+This social ride is one of the Thursday evening Tenleytown DC meet-ups and is a 14 mile loop through Tenleytown and Bethesda.
+The route for this evening is relatively flat with a couple of pesky hills out and back coming to almost 1,000 feet total of climbing, mostly on quiet residential streets and bicycle paths.
 Meet by 6:15p at the south parking lot of the now-closed Tenleytown ElectriCityBikes store on Wisconsin Ave., NW.
-GPS file route - https://ridewithgps.com/routes/29533433 Those so desiring afterwards can go several blocks from the ride finish to Pete’s Pizza and eat at the outside tables there.
+GPS file route - https://ridewithgps.com/routes/29532204 Those so desiring afterwards can go several blocks from the ride finish to Pete’s Pizza and eat at the outside tables there.
 If you sign up, and later decide not to ride, please cancel online by 4 pm the day of the ride.
 Ride cancellation in the event of rain and wet roads will be posted here no later than 5p the day of the ride.

 Saturday